nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/ARC-practical-entry.md

 ```

-### Confirm your findings on protein level
+### Confirm findings on protein level

 You found your GOI affected by drought stress on transcript level.
-To confirm that the protein encoded by the gene is likewise affected, you take another aliquot from the same leave samples, extract proteins, separate them by SDS-PAGE and immunoblot the SDS gel with antibodies specific for your GOI.
+To confirm that the expression of the encoded protein is likewise affected, you take another aliquot from the same leave samples, extract proteins, separate them by SDS-PAGE and immunoblot the SDS gel with antibodies specific for your GOI.

 ```mermaid